Chen Kaige: Career

+Since 2019, Chen directed or produced a series of propaganda films that are sometimes commissioned by the Chinese government, including co-directing The Battle at Lake Changjin (2021), with Tsui Hark and Dante Lam.
+China's highest-grossing film of all time.

-Chen has also acted in several films, including Bernardo Bertolucci's The Last Emperor (1987) and his own The Emperor and the Assassin and Together.
+In addition to directing, Chen has acted in several films, including Bernardo Bertolucci's The Last Emperor (1987) and his own The Emperor and the Assassin and Together.

-His 2012 film Caught in the Web was selected as the Chinese entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.

 Personal life

-Chen's first wife was Sun Jialin (孙加林), whom he met while working at the Beijing Film Factory, between 1975 and 1978; they married in 1983.
-That union ended and he later remarried, to Hong Huang, the daughter of Zhang Hanzhi, a diplomat who had worked as an English translator for Mao Zedong.
-She graduated from Vassar College in New York and is the current CEO of China Interactive Media Group.
-In the early 1990s, after their divorce, Chen lived with Ni Ping, a female television personality.
-In 1996, Chen married actress Chen Hong.
+Chen's first wife was Sun Jialin (孙加林), whom he knew while working at the Beijing Film Factory from 1975 to 1978; they married in 1983 and divorced three years later.
+His second wife was Hong Huang, daughter of Zhang Hanzhi, a diplomat and English teacher of Mao Zedong.
+Through his second marriage, Chen obtained a US green card.
+They separated in 1991 and divorced in 1993.
+From 1991, Chen lived with Ni Ping, a television personality, in a six-year relationship.
+In 1996, Chen married actress Chen Hong, who has been his producer since Together (2002).
+They have two sons, Chen Yu'ang and "Arthur" Chen Feiyu.

-Chen Kaige is the holder of a green card to the United States.